gatsbyjs/gatsby/docs/docs/working-with-images-in-markdown.md

 ---
 title: Working with Images in Markdown Posts and Pages
+navTitle: Working with Images in Markdown
+breadcrumbTitle: Images in Markdown
 ---

 When building Gatsby sites composed primarily of Markdown pages or posts, insertion of images can enhance the content.
 You can add images in multiple ways.